objcio/articles/2014-08-02-behavior-driven-development.md

         });
     });

 Note that we have managed to remove two tests and we still have a fully tested component.
-Moreover out test suite is less prone to breaking as we no longer rely on existance of `didTapUploadButton:` method.
+Moreover out test suite is less prone to breaking as we no longer rely on existence of `didTapUploadButton:` method.
 Last but not least we have focused more on the behavioral aspect of our controller, rather than its internal implementation.

 #### Sign In View Controller